ngjunsiang/laymansguide-src/season5/issue059/issue059.md

 If this sounds horrifying to you, remember that the *real* CPU is just a bunch of transistors and it really isn’t all that smart.
 And remember that programs cannot access the cache directly; it is a hardware implementation detail (like the backroom of any business), and so this is considered normal practice.

-But still, that leaves a small window of opportunity for me to crane my neck and try to snoop the paper. and that’s all the time I need to see my neighbour’s transactions, and even his bank balance!
+But still, that leaves a small window of opportunity for me to crane my neck and try to snoop the paper.
+And that’s all the time I need to see my neighbour’s transactions, and even his bank balance!

 **Issue summary:** A set of instructions can trick a CPU into reordering load instructions so that the data is temporarily loaded into the cache before the instructions are retired.
 The cache can then be snooped to retrieve the data.